Current Land Use

 Wildlife observed at Hayden Preserve includes Red Tailed Hawks(Buteo jamaicensis), California scrub jay (Aphelocoma californica), turkey vulture (Cathartes aura), great horned owl (Bubo virginianus), greater road runner (Geococcyx californianus),Western fence lizard (Sceloporus occidentalis), ground squirrel (Otospermiphilus beecheyi), and garter snake (Thamnophis elegans terrestris).
 Tracks from mule deer (Odocoileus hemionus) and wild pig (Sus scrofa) have also been observed on the property.

 During the Thomas Fire, a red tailed hawk's nest was knocked down from one of the eucalyptus trees along the property boundary when it burned.
-This area is a historic hawk nesting site and when VLT staff discovered the nest we reached out to local hawk experts about restoring this site.
-We are happy to say that since the nest has been placed hawks have been seen checking it out and we are hoping that it will be used this nesting season!
+This area is a historic hawk nesting site and when VLT staff discovered the nest on the ground we reached out to local hawk experts about restoring this site.
+VLT used a crane to put the nest back up into a nearby tree.
+We are happy to say that since the nest has been replaced, hawks have been seen checking it out and we are hoping that it will be used this nesting season!